Distribution: Southern Africa

 Threats: The meerkat is fairly common in Africa.
 Its main predators are raptors, like hawks and eagles, and jackals and snakes.

-At Perth Zoo: Perth Zoo has two colonies in the African Savannah where the meerkats’ typical natural behaviours can be observed.
+At Perth Zoo: Perth Zoo has a breeding group of meerkats in the African Savannah where the meerkats’ typical natural behaviours can be observed.

 Did you know?
 Meerkats make at least 10 different vocalisations.
 These include a threatening growl and an alarm bark.
 As they search for food, they utter a ‘vurruk-vurruk’ sound.